Bang! You're Dead

 Bang!
-You're Dead is a 1954 British psychological drama film directed by Lance Comfort and starring Jack Warner, Anthony Richmond, Veronica Hurst, Derek Farr and Sean Barrett.
-The film takes as its subject the accidental killing of a man by a child, and the struggles of the child and his companion to comprehend the gravity of what has happened.
-The film was shot at Shepperton Studios with sets designed by the art director Norman G. Arnold.
-It was distributed by British Lion Films.
+You're Dead, also known as Game of Danger, is a 1954 British second feature ('B') psychological drama film directed by Lance Comfort and starring Jack Warner, Anthony Richmond, Veronica Hurst, Derek Farr and Sean Barrett.
+It was written by Ernest Borneman and Guy Elmes.
+When a child accidentally kills a man, the child and his companion struggle to comprehend the gravity of what has happened.

 Plot

-Seven year old Cliff Bonsell (Richmond) lives a lonely life with his very elderly and widowed father (Warner) in a hut on a decommissioned American army munitions stores depot in rural England.
+Seven year old Cliff Bonsell lives a lonely life with his very elderly and widowed father in a hut on a decommissioned American army munitions stores depot in rural England.

-Cliff has few friends, his main companion being the slightly older Willy Maxted (Barrett), a quiet and introverted child who lives nearby with his grandmother (Beatrice Varley).
+Cliff has few friends, his main companion being the slightly older Willy Maxted, a quiet and introverted child who lives nearby with his grandmother.
 Cliff has developed a fascination for guns from films he has seen, regarding them as fun toys with which to play imaginative games.
-Willy's main interest is his gramophone and a single recording : "Lazy Day".
+Willy's main interest is his gramophone and a single recording: "Bang!
+She's Dead/Lazy Day".

 Cliff discovers an old army service revolver left behind at the depot and is thrilled to have found a realistic toy to play with.
-He and Willy are out together when they come across unpopular local Ben Jones (Philip Saville).
+He and Willy are out together when they come across unpopular local Ben Jones.
 Cliff decides to tease him by threatening him with the gun cowboy-style.
 When Jones refuses to play along, Cliff pulls the trigger, not realising that the gun is still loaded with live bullets.
 Jones collapses and the pair at first think he is play-acting, but soon realise that he is dead.
 They flee the scene in panic.

-Jones's body is discovered shortly afterwards by Bob Carter (Michael Medwin), who alerts the local police.
+Jones's body is discovered shortly afterwards by Bob Carter, who alerts the local police.
 Carter also finds the gun and pockets it.
-However, when investigating detective Gray (Derek Farr) learns that Carter and Jones had recently been involved in a fight over the attentions of the flirtatious Hilda (Veronica Hurst), Carter becomes the main suspect and is taken in for questioning.
+However, when investigating detective Gray learns that Carter and Jones had recently been involved in a fight over the attentions of the flirtatious Hilda, Carter becomes the main suspect and is taken in for questioning.
 Cliff and Willy become increasingly tormented as they try to weigh up whether it is better to let an innocent man be punished, or to confess to what actually happened and face what they see as the fearful consequences.
 Meanwhile, Grey gradually comes to realise that the case may not be as clear-cut as it first appeared.